alospeaks/cisco-dc-automation/LabGuide/section-6-2-ansible2.md

 ###Exercise 3
 #### Base configuration repository
-We created a role to hold all the base configuration data.
+This role allows us to do base configuration on all the switches.
 Base configuration includes things like ntp, snmp, alias etc that needs to be  provisioned to all switches.

 1. Navigate to `ansible --> roles --> baseconfig --> vars`
 2. Open up the `main.yml` file